What can you do with a camera that is so fast that it can freeze light in motion?

 The Research Hub

-The Extreme Light group will be setting up a new lab within Glasgow’s new £112 million Research Hub.
+The Extreme Light group will be setting up a new lab within Glasgow’s new £112 million ARC.
 It will be part of the Quantum and Nanotechnology space within this new facility.
 This will enable the group to work closely with other Glasgow researchers focused on quantum technologies for imaging

 Beyond these direct relationships, the Research Hub is designed to support collaboration on big ideas across broader areas of research.